Understanding Florida's Building Code Ordinance or Law Coverage

 Consequences of Not Having the Coverage

-Building code ordinances or law coverage can lead to significant financial burdens and potential setbacks for property owners.
+Lack of Florida building code ordinances or law coverage can lead to significant financial burdens and potential setbacks for property owners.
 Without this coverage, property owners may be responsible for the additional expenses required by building code updates out of pocket, potentially delaying or inhibiting the repair or rebuilding process.
 In addition, failure to comply with building codes can result in legal penalties, potential insurance claim denials, and increased safety risks for occupants.

 Types of Building Code Ordinance or Law Coverage